-When celebrated art expert Philip Mould and Company were planning the launch of a new location in London’s Pall Mall, the dealership opted for over seventy DR8 track mounted spotlights from Remote Controlled Lighting (RCL).
+When celebrated art expert Philip Mould and Company was planning the launch of a new location in London’s Pall Mall, the dealership opted for over seventy DR8 track mounted spotlights from Remote Controlled Lighting (RCL).

-The new premises serve as a glorious home to Mould’s collections; featuring an array of pieces that represent the finest of Old Master canvases through to contemporary British artwork.
+The new premises serve as a glorious home to Mould’s collections, featuring an array of pieces that represent the finest of Old Master canvases through to contemporary British artwork.
 The new location spans three stories, each wonderfully finished with silvery timber flooring and hessian wallpapers in 18th century hues, and the height of the ceilings allows the fantastic works to emerge with clarity.

 A sense of modernity was introduced through intelligent use of technology including media installations and videos that delve into the history of the pieces presented.

 These carefully planned contemporary elements juxtapose nicely with both classic and contemporary architectural features within the gallery space, ideally providing the space with an aesthetic that both shows respect to the heritage of the building as well as providing a modern setting.
-The result is the fine works are presented in the tradition of the great public galleries and private houses but without the need for historic superfluous details, and the newer touches represent a daring endeavour in bringing the presentation of Old Masters forward.
+The result is that the fine works are presented in the tradition of the great public galleries and private houses but without the need for historic, superfluous details, and the newer touches represent a daring endeavor in bringing the presentation of Old Masters forward.
 This melding of the past and present perfectly echoes the breadth of pieces displayed by the dealership, and the outcome is a stimulating venue for the viewing of both 16th and 17th century and contemporary works alike.

 Ceiling-trench mounted remote controlled spotlights provide discreet, yet flexible solution

-RCL, who had previously collaborated with Philip Mould in lighting the earlier Dover Street gallery and in illuminating the art presented at the Masterpiece fair in London, were invited to provide a lighting solution that provided the gallery the flexibility to adjust lighting scenarios to best light these fine works, in recognition of the requirements that the positions of hung artwork changes as new items are bought and sold by the dealership.
+RCL, who had previously collaborated with Philip Mould in lighting the earlier Dover Street gallery and in illuminating the art presented at the Masterpiece fair in London, was invited to provide a lighting solution that provided the gallery the flexibility to adjust lighting scenarios to best light these fine works, in recognition of the requirements that the positions of hung artwork changes as new items are bought and sold by the dealership.

 “There were a number of obstacles to overcome when designing this prestigious new gallery, not least the best way to light the beautiful artworks in a sympathetic and discreet way.
-By working closely with RCL and hiding all mechanical elements away behind the scenes and installing a solitary trough with hidden remote control track system and fitting, around the full perimeter of each gallery, we have minimised the ceiling clutter and maximised the artworks’ impact.”
+By working closely with RCL and hiding all mechanical elements away behind the scenes and installing a solitary trough with hidden remote control track system and fitting, around the full perimeter of each gallery, we have minimized the ceiling clutter and maximized the artworks’ impact.”

 RCL’s DR8s provide flexibility in lighting artwork in the commercial sector